Classification: Antineoplastic Agent

 Possible Side Effects of Mitotane

 There are a number of things you can do to manage the side effects of mitotane.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Nausea and/or Vomiting